mjanders6/Minecraft-Installer/README.md

 # Removing Minecraft
 Note: This script will remove the minecraft user and its directory, remove the Minecraft-Installer directory, and re-clone the Minecraft-Installer repository.

+1. Copy and paste `refresh.sh` outside of the Minecraft-Installer directory
-1. Set the refresh.sh to an executable
+2. Set the `refresh.sh` to an executable
-2. Run `./refresh.sh`
+3. Run `./refresh.sh`